h2oai/wave/website/docs/expressions.md

 title: Data-binding
 ---

-Some cards in the Q SDK support *data-binding expressions*, a mini language that allows computing a card's attribute from the card's data.
+Some cards in the Wave SDK support *data-binding expressions*, a mini language that allows computing a card's attribute from the card's data.

 ## Rationale